 Fertility Outcomes of Children with Divorced Parents: Evidence from Population Data (with Deni Mazrekaj and Kristof De Witte).
-Forthcoming at Demography (2025).
+Demography (2026).

 Information shocks and parental response in education.
 A case study of an open government initiative (with Fritz Schiltz and Kristof De Witte).
 Government Information Quarterly (2022).